game123/udagram-HAWebApp-CFN/README.md

 ## Project Description

+A Launch Configuration for the application servers has been created in order to deploy four servers, two located in each of the private subnets.
+The launch configuration will be used by an auto-scaling group.

+The EC2 instances have two vCPUs and at least 4GB of RAM included Ubuntu 18 as the Operatiing System.

-Application archive from an S3 Bucket will be downloaded to application server EC2 instances, IAM Role was created that allows the instances to use the S3 Service.
+Application archive from an S3 Bucket will be downloaded to application server EC2 instances during the deployment process, IAM Role was created that allows the instances to use the S3 Service.

 Udagram communicates on the default HTTP Port: 80, so the servers will need this inbound port open since the application will use it with the Load Balancer and the Load Balancer Health Check.
 As for outbound, the servers will need unrestricted internet access to be able to download and update their software.